 Your Program Manager is in charge of after-hours emergency procedures.
 They will be your first contact in the event of an emergency, and if you need to call out sick before and during shift.
-They will provide with you instructions on what to do if another caregiver does not show up for their shift, contacting the agency, and ensuring coverage.
-They will also provide you information on the policies on transporting clients.
+They will provide you instructions on what to do if another caregiver does not show up for their shift, contact the agency, and ensure coverage.
+They will also provide you with information on the policies for transporting clients.

-They are your information guide and will help you provide the best care for your clients as mandated by the state of Connecti
+They are your information guide and will help you provide the best care for your clients as mandated by the state of Connecticut

 Step 3.
 Universal Precaution/Standard Precautions:

 Follow safety techniques and good hygiene habits to stop the spread of germs

 and infections.
 To prevent the spread of infection and disease: